Consistency vs Intensity

 The keyword here is “sustainable”.
 This is why so many people give up on the things they do, before they’ve got the results they wanted.
 Before they reach their goal.
 Because the change was unsustainable.

 I’ve started taking this approach with my training.
-I’ve rehashed my plans so that I leave the track or the gym before I’ve had enough!
+I’ve rehashed my plans so that I my workouts are under an hour.
+I finish before I’ve had enough!
 Before I’m pooped, exhausted.

 So I tell myself: Well done, I’ve nailed this workout, this was totally do-able.